 Across the world, various governmental organizations are promoting and raising awareness regarding immunization against various diseases, like anthrax, BCG, hepatitis, HPV, influenza, varicella, smallpox, and other conditions.
 In 2019, the US government allocated USD 290 million in foreign aid for the Global Alliance for Vaccines and Immunization (GAVI, now called GAVI, the Vaccine Alliance) and USD 226 million for the Department of Health and Human Services (HHS) to support child vaccine campaigns abroad.
-Such initiation from the government regarding immunization in the country increases the use of vaccine adjuvants and shows a positive impact on the market.
+Such initiations from the government regarding immunization in the country increase the use of vaccine adjuvants and have a positive impact on the market.

 Toxicity is the single-most crucial impediment while introducing most of the adjuvants for human use.
 Toxicity may also increase the financial burden on market players during the development and manufacturing phases.
 Thus, the negative impacts of the toxicity of adjuvants on vaccine manufacturing cost and safety profiles of vaccines are hindering the growth of the market.